RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 3. If it is not running, right-click it and click **Start**.

-**Executing the IBM CICS application**
+**Executing the CICS application**

-The IBM CICS application requires that you use a 3270 terminal emulator.
+The CICS application requires that you use a 3270 terminal emulator.
 This tutorial uses Rocket Host Access for the Cloud (HACloud), but you can adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 Settings in the IDE**